Android-Enthusiasts-Jakarta/go-food-clone-app/requirements/README.md

-# Build Go Food Clone App
+# Build GoFood Clone App

 This exercise is designed to assess your ability to analyze requirements clearly to understand what the business truly needs and to tackle the complexity of a system.
 It also aims to cultivate the habit of building apps using Use Case Driven, along with flowcharts and flow diagram architecture, to ensure a clear understanding of what you want the system to be built.